Joseph-Burke/Icebreaker/README.md

 ### Quick Access

-For those who want to jump right in, the [Live Demo](https://repl.it/@JosephBurke2/Icebreaker#lib/webpage.rb) is recommended.
+For those who want to jump right in, head to the [Live Demo](https://repl.it/@JosephBurke2/Icebreaker#lib/webpage.rb).
 You will be directed to a repl.it where you can immediately hit the "Run Code" button and see what happens.

 ### Local Access